ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

     def add(input, other, *, alpha=1, out=None):
         return ivy.add(input, other * alpha, out=out)

-For PyTorch, :code:`add` is categorised under :code:`pointwise_ops` as shown in the `torch`_ directory.
-This ensures direct access to :code:`torch.add` in :code:`ivy` without further major changes.
-It is valid by simply importing :code:`ivy.functional.frontends.torch`.
+For PyTorch, :code:`add` is categorised under :code:`pointwise_ops` as is the case in the `torch`_ framework.

-For the function arguments, it has to be identical to the original function in PyTorch to ensure identical behaviour.
-In this case, the native `torch.add`_ has both positional and keyword arguments, where we will use the same for our PyTorch frontend :code:`add`.
-As for its return, we will link it to :code:`ivy.add` as usual.
+In this case, the native `torch.add`_ has both positional and keyword arguments, and we therefore use the same for our PyTorch frontend :code:`add`.
-However, the arguments work slightly different in this example.
-From understanding the PyTorch `torch.add`_ documentation, you will notice that :code:`alpha` acts as a scale for the :code:`other` argument.
-Thus, we will recover the original behaviour by passing :code:`other * alpha` into :code:`ivy.add`.
+We wrap :code:`ivy.add` as usual, but the arguments work slightly different in this example.
+Looking at the PyTorch `torch.add`_ documentation, we can see that :code:`alpha` acts as a scale for the :code:`other` argument.
+Thus, we can mimick the original behaviour by simply passing :code:`other * alpha` into :code:`ivy.add`.

 .. code-block:: python